NansenHo/language-learning/Grammar/Tenses.md

 - **In a few years**, I will have long hair. (that will be my future state)
 - **Next Week**, Doug will be our new team leader.
 - **Next Year**, I will floss more.
+- What will earth be like in one thousand years.

 ## Some Words and Phrases